Tinkerforge/doc/en/source/Kits/HardwareHacking/SmokeDetector_HardwareSetup.rst

 resistor.

-In case of the ELRO FA20RF/2 the transparent LED consists in fact of two LEDs (one green and one red) in one common casing.
-Both have one common pin (center) and one single pin each (pin left, right).
+In case of the ELRO FA20RF/2 the transparent LED consists in fact of two LEDs (one green and one red) in one casing.
+Both LEDs have one common pin (center) and one individual pin (pin left, right).
 To light the green LED the left pin is used.

 .. image:: /Images/Kits/hardware_hacking_smoke_detector_soldered_350.jpg